Last updated on November 28, 2022

 The original watch glass is in excellent condition.
 No markings are visible, even under magnification.

 The enamel dial is signed Satisfaction, the lettering remains crisp and clear.
 The dial looks good to the naked eye.
 There are a couple of minor blemishes visible under magnification, these are very short faint hairlines beneath the subsidiary seconds dial.
-The hands are original and blued steel.
+The hands are original and are made from blued steel.
 Bluing steel is a process that creates an oxidised coating that prevents corrosion.
 First, the hands are cleaned and polished.
 Next, the hands are heated, over a bed of brass filings, to a high temperature.
 The layer of brass filings is used to maintain a stable temperature.
 The steel changes colour from gold to brown and then purple before it acquires its final blue colouring.

 Antique Satisfaction pocket watch, c1910

 I guess I can say that I am extremely ‘satisfied’ with my antique Satisfaction pocket watch.
 It is a very presentable timepiece, with perhaps the cleanest case of those that have passed through my collection.
 It is also a practical timepiece.
 The watch passed the 24-hour accuracy-test running at approximately 90 seconds fast.
 This is more than acceptable for a watch that is over a hundred years old.
 The power reserve was just over 32 hours on a full wind, which is excellent for an antique pocket watch.
 I enjoyed researching about the reputable, but obscure manufacturer, L. Tièche-Gammeter (LTG).
-I look forward to an occasion where I can wear this antique pocket watch.
+I look forward to an occasion when I can wear this antique pocket watch.